shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 And once you start using it, going back to default tools feels… ~painfully~ old-school.

-Maybe that’s the highest compliment you can give a utility.
+Maybe that's the highest compliment you can give a utility.

-*Good software doesn’t demand your attention.*
+*Good software doesn't demand your attention.*

 *It gives it back to you.*